 France

-The registration consists of two numerals, above two letters and two numerals.
+The registration consists of two numerals above two letters and two numerals.

 The last two numerals denote the department, where 62 stands for Pas-de-Calais.